rocktronica/heartballoon.wedding/sections/where-to-stay.md

 ### 1. Gardener Ranch

-If you are immediate family or in the wedding party, you are invited to stay onsite at **[Gardener Ranch](https://www.gardenerranch.com/weddings-accommodations.htm)**.
+The immediate family and wedding party are invited to stay onsite at **[Gardener Ranch](https://www.gardenerranch.com/weddings-accommodations.htm)**.
 Once you RSVP, we will reach out to you with more information about lodging.

 ### 2. Carmel Valley Lodge